PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/UI/Commands/AsyncCommand.md

 LongCmd = new AsyncCommand(LongMethod, CanExecuteLongMethod);
 ````

-The property can be binded to an command property in xaml.
+The property can be bound to an command property in xaml.
 The following example is the button:

 ````xml
 <EddieButton Command="{Binding LongCmd}">Long Async Task</EddieButton>
 ````

-As you can see, the command is not binded to any other property.
+As you can see, the command is not bound to any other property.
 You do not need to bind it to `IsEnabled` or something else.
-The button implementation will whatch the events automatically.
+The button implementation will watch the events automatically.

 You also can add keybindings to the user control to execute the command by key or any other gestures: